 For some technicians, simply using the old component as a drill guide seems adequate.
 For some application this may be acceptable.
 However fastener holes in the old component, may be oversize or elongated .

-You may unintentionally copy the inaccuracy to the new component.
+Therefore, you may unintentionally copy the inaccuracy to the new component.

-If you want to maintain accuracy use a “Transfer” Drill Bushing.
+However, if you want to maintain accuracy use a “Transfer” Drill Bushing.
 This will ensure the new fastener hole is accurately located and concentric with the desired faster hole location.

 We specifically designed our 27 Piece OD Drill Bushing Set to assure the accurate transfer of holes.